ChokZB/hr_attrition_dashboard/README.md

 ---

-### Option 2: Run Locally with Voila (View as a Clean Web App)
+### Option 2: Run Locally with Voilá (View as a Clean Web App)

-Voila turns the notebook into a standalone web application with no visible code.
+Voilá turns the notebook into a standalone web application with no visible code.

-1. **Install Voila**
+1. **Install Voilá**

    ```bash
    pip install voila